AyushJam/Floating-Point-Adder/README.md

 ## Problem Requirements

-You can clone or download this repository.
+<p align="justify"> You can clone or download this repository.
 Obviously getting some familiarity with git is strongly recommended, but is not going to be enforced for this course.
 On the other hand, if there is any problem in terms of suspicion of copying, if you can show that you have a git repository that has been getting regular updates that align with your design, then that will be taken into consideration as possible proof that you wrote the code yourself.
-Otherwise copying will be taken as a violation of institute disciplinary norms and may attract appropriate punishment.
+Otherwise copying will be taken as a violation of institute disciplinary norms and may attract appropriate punishment. </p>

 Once downloaded, you should be able to compile and run the C code using the following commands (assuming you are typing them at a Shell prompt - indicated by `$`).